3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 | YA | Y | Y | Y | A |
 | Y | Y | Y | Y | 1 |

-For example, if a field (see [\<scalarfieldfromimage3d>](#3-2-scalar-field-from-image3d)- and [\<vector3dfieldfromimage3d>](#4-2-3d-vector-field-from-image3d)) in a 3MF-file specifies that a certain value is sampled from the image’s R channel, but the referenced image is only monochromatic, then the greyscale channel is interpreted as the R color channel.
+For example, if a function output from \<functionfromimage3d> in a 3MF-file that maps to the R(ed) channel, but the referenced image is only monochromatic, then the greyscale channel is interpreted as the R color channel.
 Similarly, color values sampled from a monochromatic image are interpreted as if all "R", "G", "B" color channels share the same greyscale value.
 If there is no alpha channel present in the image, the highest possible value `1` MUST be used.

 The \<imagestack>-element defines a voxel grid of values (e.g. RGB, grey-Alpha, grey) values distributed in a cuboid ({0,1,...,rowcount-1} x {0,1,...,columncount-1} x {0,1,...,sheetcount-1}).
 The left-front-bottom corner of this grid corresponds to the (0,0,0)-UVW coordinate when this 3D Image is being sampled, whereas the right-back-top corner corresponds to the (1,1,1) UVW-coordinate.
 Each \<imagesheet> corresponds to one PNG-file in the package.
 Figure 2-1 a) illustrates a voxel grid with `rowcount=3`, `columncount=4` and `sheetcount=2` voxels.
 Voxel indices are shown as bold black triple, the UVW-coordinate values as red triples.
 Figure 2-1 b) illustrates the voxel indices and the UVW-values throughout the first \<imagesheet>, Figure 2-1 c) illustrates these quantities throughout the second \<imagesheet>.
 A voxel index triple `(i,j,k)` corresponds to a voxel with rowindex `i`, columnindex `j` and sheetindex `k`.